sustrik/libdill/man/go_mem.md

 **memlen**: Size of the **mem** buffer.

-The coroutine is executed concurrently, and its lifetime may exceed the lifetime of the caller coroutine.
-The return value of the coroutine, if any, is discarded and cannot be retrieved by the caller.
+The coroutine is executed concurrently, and its lifetime may exceed thelifetime of the caller coroutine.
+The return value of the coroutine, if any,is discarded and cannot be retrieved by the caller.

-Any function to be invoked as a coroutine must be declared with the **coroutine** specifier.
+Any function to be invoked as a coroutine must be declared with the**coroutine** specifier.

 Use **hclose** to cancel the coroutine.
-When the coroutine is canceled all the blocking calls within the coroutine will start failing with **ECANCELED** error.
+When the coroutine is canceledall the blocking calls within the coroutine will start failing with**ECANCELED** error.

-_WARNING_: Coroutines will most likely work even without the coroutine specifier.
-However, they may fail in random non-deterministic ways, depending on the code in question and the particular combination of compiler and optimization level.
-Additionally, arguments to a coroutine must not be function calls.
-If they are, the program may fail non-deterministically.
-If you need to pass a result of a computation to a coroutine, do the computation first, and then pass the result as an argument.
+_WARNING_: Coroutines will most likely work even without the coroutinespecifier.
+However, they may fail in random non-deterministic ways,depending on the code in question and the particular combination of compilerand optimization level.
+Additionally, arguments to a coroutine must not befunction calls.
+If they are, the program may fail non-deterministically.If you need to pass a result of a computation to a coroutine, do thecomputation first, and then pass the result as an argument.
 Instead of:

 ```c
 go(bar(foo(a)));